 Am I entitled to vacations?

-Do your best to find a job with fair conditions.
-Unfortunately, there are always employers who take advantage of students and, for instance, pay them less than the minimum wage or make them work for a trial period without paying them (in a fair manner).
+Search a job with fair conditions.
+Unfortunately, there are always some employers who take advantage of students and, for instance, pay them less than the minimum wage or make them work for a trial period without paying them (in a fair manner).
 If you face such employers, seek advice from the Student Union ("Studentenwerk") in your university.